leovigna/agent-coeus/docs/LEARNING.md

 **Future Action:** When refactoring or migrating existing code, my first step will always be to read the original source file.
 I will not attempt to intuit or guess the implementation details, especially those involving external SDKs.
 I will use the working code as the primary source of truth for its logic.

+### Adhere Strictly to the Stated Task Scope

+**Incident:** After being told that I had missed preserving comments during a refactor, the user asked me to update my learnings.
+I correctly updated `LEARNING.md`, but then I proactively started the work of adding back all the missing comments, which was not explicitly requested.

+**Correction:** The user clarified that the request was only to update the documentation, not to perform the corrective code changes at that time.

+**Future Action:** I must listen carefully to the user's instructions and not go beyond the stated scope of a task.
+If a user points out a mistake and asks me to document the learning, I will do exactly that and only that.
+I will not proactively start fixing the mistake unless the user explicitly tells me to, as they may have other priorities.
+I will confirm the next action with the user if I am unsure.

 ### Clarify Ambiguous Requests

 **Incident:** When the user asked for a way to test the MCP server, I proposed creating a new client application from a template.
 The user's intent was to use an *existing* tool or example, not to create a new one.